AdamSobieski/Narratology/Content/Knowledge.md

 In addition to the system considered, above, variables could be delegate types; this would enable second-order logical expressions.

-Here is an sketch of such a second-order expression, a rule with a predicate variable:
+Here is an sketch of such a second-order logical expression, a rule with a predicate variable:
 ```cs
 kb.AssertRule<(Func<IReadOnlyKnowledge, object, object, bool> P, object x, object y)>(v => v.P(kb, v.y, v.x), v => kb.IsSymmetric(v.P), v => v.P(kb, v.x, v.y));
 ```